 This is a no-brainer really – they will protect your eyes, face and head from the hot sun.
 Just remember to remove your hat on the thrill rides or you may never see it again!

 10. Bottle of Water

-You WILL need to stay hydrated at Disney World; it’s usually hot and you’ll be doing a lot of walking around.
-The good news is, you don’t have to keep buying obscenely-priced bottles of water – there are fountains in the parks where you can refill your bottle for free!
+You WILL need to stay hydrated at Walt Disney World Resort; it’s usually hot and you’ll be doing a lot of walking around.
+The good news is, you don’t have to keep buying bottles of water – there are fountains in the parks where you can refill your bottle for free!

 Not keen on the Floridian water?
 Bring small concentrated squash pouches to make it taste nicer.